kel-z/HSR-Scanner/README.md

 ### Notes

 - SPD substats have a hidden decimal place that the scanner cannot directly parse.
 As a result, reproducing your character's stats (such as on optimizer websites) will most likely have a lower SPD stat than what it displays in-game.
 This is not an issue with the scanner, but rather a limitation when obtaining substats through OCR.
-- UID will not be included by default.
-This can be changed in the configure tab.
-- If the Trailblazer variant cannot be determined during the scan, it will default to `Stelle`.
+- If the Trailblazer variant was not determinable during the scan or previous scans, it will default to `Stelle`.
 - Flat substats and percentage substats are differentiated by an underscore suffix in the key.
   - Main stats will never have an underscore suffix.
 - The `_id` value for light cones and relics is arbitrarily assigned during the scanning process.
 It is intended for easy lookup in case of any errors logged during the scan, for double-checking or manual correction purposes.